 Factor 8: Accessibility of Services

 Accessibility varies between outpatient and inpatient treatment.
 Outpatient services, being community-based, are generally more accessible geographically.
 Inpatient treatment may require travel to a specific facility, potentially posing logistical challenges.
-Considering the accessibility of services is vital to ensure consistent engagement in the chosen treatment plan.
+That said, outpatient treatment requires constant back-and-forth travels whereas clients stay at inpatient programs for extended periods, making inpatient more accessible and easy for some.

 Factor 9: Treatment Approaches and Therapies